St Kilda Boat Ramp is part of the extensive St Kilda … Read More.. about St Kilda Boat Ramp

 My advice is to check out Google Maps (satellite view) or Google Earth before you get there.

 These tools give you a pretty good look at the structure in the water.
-Reefs, sandbanks, holes and submerged seagrass areas.
+The artificial reef, sandbanks, holes and submerged seagrass areas.

 There’s plenty of parking and a number of cafes and food outlets nearby.